A Protocol for Compliant, Obliviously Managed Electronic Transfers: Acknowledgements

 \section{Acknowledgements}

-We thank Professor Tomaso Aste for his continued support for our work on digital currencies and digital payment systems, and we also acknowledge the Systemic Risk Centre at the London School of Economics.
+We thank Dann Toliver of TODAQ Financial for the proposed name for the protocol and Jason Polis for his methodical and insightful review of the design.
+We thank Professor Tomaso Aste for his continued support for our work on digital currencies and digital payment systems, and we also acknowledge the Future of Money Initiative at University College London and the Systemic Risk Centre at the London School of Economics.